Elvin Yunuszade

-Career

-Club
+Club career

+Yunuszade was born in Qazax.
 On 24 May 2018, Qarabağ FK announced that Yunuszade had been released by the club following expiration of his contract.

 On 9 January 2019, Sabail announced the singing of Yunuszade.
 On 21 December 2019, Yunuszade left Sabail by mutual consent.

 On 9 February 2020, Yunuszade signed contract with NK Čelik Zenica until the end of the 2019–20 season.

 On 10 August 2020, Yunuszade signed contract with KF Shkupi until the end of the 2020–21 season.

+On 14 August 2024, Gabala announced the signing of free-agent Yunuszade to a one-year contract.
+On 27 June 2025, Gabala announced that Yunuszade's contract hadn't been renewed and that he had left the club after playing 22 games.

-International
+International career

-Yunuszade made his debut for the senior national team of his country on 5 March 2014, scoring the winning goal in the 1:0 victory over Philippines in a friendly match.
+Yunuszade made his debut for the Azerbaijan national team on 5 March 2014, scoring the winning goal in the 1–0 victory over Philippines in a friendly match.